prt459/Arduino_si5351_VFO_Controller_Keyer/README.md

    The signature to the **set_correction()** method in Jason's si5351 library changed between releases, the latest version includes a second parameter.

    **#ifdef SP_V**
       **si5351.set_correction(15500);**
    **#endif**

-   If this call throws a compiler error, add in the second argument, as follows:
+   If this call throws a compiler error, add in the second argument, as follows:  **si5351.set_correction(19100, SI5351_PLL_INPUT_XO);**
-       **si5351.set_correction(19100, SI5351_PLL_INPUT_XO);**

 * Having more than one source file open in the Arduino IDE at once -- some people open all the files in the repo (or perhaps the IDE does this for you when you open a repository).
 This will fail as the repo contains multiple compilable scripts.
-You should onlyever  compile two of the files, the Initialiser or the main VFO_Controller script.
+You should only ever compile two of the files, the SP_Initialiser script or the main SP_VFO_Controller script.
 Only have one of these two files open in the Arduino IDE at a time.